 Gridded population density, Global Human Modification (gHM), and Spatial coverage of fire

-In this section, the spatial association between the human footprint and fire intensity (burn area) investigated over HP and UK.
+In this section, the spatial association between the human footprint and fire intensity (burn area) was investigated over HP and UK.
 The demi-decadal mean population density in the region increased from 148 to 173 people per km2 between 2005 and 2015 with the highest population densities found at lower elevations (Figure 7a).
 According to human modification intensity, increased human activity is found along the southern and central parts of both states (Figure 7d) which is also the most fire-prone areas (Figure 5 and Figure 6a).
 The spatial correspondence between the burn area fraction (%) and population density (Figure 7b-c) and human modification intensity (Figure 7e-f) at varying altitudes (m) and slopes (°) is shown as a contour plots.
 About 40–60% of burn area pixels were associated with moderate population density (200–1000 persons/km2) at lower elevations (< 1000 m) and moderate slopes (10°-50°).
-The human modification ranged between 0.15 and 0.8 in western Himalaya, but areas of higher burn area fraction corresponded to 0.2–0.5 human modification intensity.
-The correspondence between mean burn area fraction (%) and human modification and population density is with low coefficients of determination (R2) of 0.12 and 0.13 respectively.
+The human modification ranged between 0.15 and 0.8 in western Himalaya, but areas of higher burned area fraction corresponded to 0.2–0.5 human modification intensity.
+The correspondence between mean burned area fraction (%) and human modification and population density is with low coefficients of determination (R2) of 0.12 and 0.13 respectively.
 Comparatively, the human modification (β coefficient = 39.58 %) exhibited a significant (p <0.01) higher contribution in fire occurrences than population density (β coefficient = 0.089 %), (Supplement 6).

 INSERT FIGURE 7